 Now, I know this is going to sound a little extreme, but I’ve found that only eating one meal a day works for me.
 For one, there are the savings.
 I save the time required to plan for, shop, make, and clean up after two meals a day.
-I save the money required to buy the food.
-Additionally, I just have more energy when my body isn’t digesting all the time.
+Additionally, I save the money required to buy the food.
+This would all be nought though if I was dragging.
+Oddly, by eating less I typically have more energy.
+It could be because my body isn’t burdened by digesting all the time.

 I was always terrible with lifting weights, but I know I need to!
 Now I just have a short routine with simple Adjustable Ankle or Wrist Weights.
 No excuses, it’s in the routine now.
 Lifting weights makes me stronger and better able to face the day.
 It’s also a great stress reliever.
 I realize I’m never going to look like Madonna by doing a simple routine, but even a little boost of strength is better than nothing.
 As they say, the way to eat an elephant is one bite at a time.

 11. Read A Few Pages in the Morning.